fnyzz/nmapwrap/README.md

 Program runs as sudo (root).
 Running Nmap with the parameter -sS requiers root priveleges which is why I am skipping some input validation and why we run Python's popen sub process.

+## 🚀 Quick Start
+There are two yaml config files.
+One called config.yaml where you
+- spesify the user name who will own the nmap files
+- list the full path to where nmap is installed
+- where you want the nmap data to be stored.

-The basic yaml config has 3 section:
+Then there is the input option --config config/TestClient.yaml The yaml config has 3 section:
 1. Name of the scan, where to store the data and a list of IP to scan.
-2. The discovery section
-3. The Nmap scan using hosts from the discovery section.
+2. The Nmap discovery section.
+You may add more than one section where you do

-The script uses the nmap binaries which is a pre requisite for this nmapwrapper to work.

-## 🚀 Quick Start, example run
 ```sh
 $ sudo python3 ./nmapwrap.py  --config config/myclient.yaml
 ```